sisl/autoATC/README.md

 Academic references available in the following two papers:

 * Z. Mahboubi and M. J. Kochenderfer, “Autonomous Air Traffic Control for Non-Towered Airports,” in Air Traffic Management Research and Development Seminar, 2015.
-* Z. Mahboubi and M. J. Kochenderfer, “Continuous Time Autonomous Air Traffic Control for Non-Towered Airports,” in IEEE Conference on Decision and Control, Osaka, Japan, 2015.
+* Z. Mahboubi and M. J. Kochenderfer, “Continuous Time Autonomous Air Traffic Control for Non-Towered Airports,” in IEEE Conference on Decision and Control, 2015.

 ### How do I get set up? ###